Ray Dennis Steckler: Legacy

 Wild Guitar was restored by director/fan Nicolas Winding Refn and featured at the Black Deer Festival in 2019.

-Mixed Up Zombies had since become a cult classic as being one of the worst movies ever made and has been celebrated by fans of B movies, camp or kitsch films.
+Incredibly Strange Creatures had since become a cult classic, mentioned as being one of the worst movies ever made, and has been celebrated by fans of B movies, camp or kitsch films.
 The rock critic Lester Bangs wrote an appreciative 1973 essay about Incredibly Strange Creatures in which he tries to explain and justify the movie's value:

 Falling into semi-obscurity past its eccentric title (as it was also the inspiration for the documentary series The Incredibly Strange Film Show which interviewed Steckler himself in one episode), the film gained notoriety once again in 1997, when it was featured on the television series Mystery Science Theater 3000.

 Steckler's low-budget often meant working for little to nothing, but his comradeship was often reflected in his productions.
 In his 1969 film Body Fever, Steckler created a bit part for then destitute fellow director Coleman Francis, who, by coincidence, also achieved belated fame via Mystery Science Theater 3000.
 Francis died not long after the making of the film.